kristinaune/IT2810-prosjekt-3/README.md

 ### Getting started

-Go to /client, run “npm i”, then “npm start”.
+Go to /client, run `npm i`, then `npm start`.
 The client should connect to the API-server on the VM.
 If not, you have to run the development server.
-To do this, go to /server and run “npm run dev”.
-In /client/src/utilities/CONFIG.ts, change API_ADDRESS to “localhost:4000” and save.
+To do this, go to /server and run `npm run dev`.
+In /client/src/utilities/CONFIG.ts, change API_ADDRESS to `localhost:4000` and save.

-Once the application is running, it can be tested with “npm test”.
+Once the application is running, it can be tested with `npm test`.

 ### Overall functionality